MarkoRrokaj/Catawiki_Webscraper/README.md

 Install Puppeteer:

-Puppeteer is a Node.js library that provides a high-level API for controlling Chrome or Chromium over the DevTools Protocol.

 bash

     npm install puppeteer

-Configuration
+## Configuration

+To configure the scraper:

-    Open the config.js file located in the src/ directory to configure the scraper according to your needs.
-You can set options such as:
+    Open the config.js file located in the src/ directory.
+    Customize the following options based on your requirements:
-        Start URL: The page from where the scraper will begin.
+        Start URL: The page where the scraper will begin scraping.
-        Pagination: Enable or disable pagination to scrape multiple pages of auction listings.
+        Pagination: Enable or disable pagination to scrape multiple pages of listings.
-        Headless Mode: Enable or disable headless mode (set to true for silent scraping).
+        Headless Mode: Enable or disable headless mode for the browser.
-        Timeouts and Delays: Adjust the time delays between page loads to avoid rate-limiting or blocking by the website.
+        Timeouts: Adjust delays between requests to avoid rate-limiting or blocking.

-    If required, you can set environment variables in the .env file for API keys or specific settings.
+If needed, set environment variables in the .env file (e.g., for API keys).
 Running the Web Scraper

-To start the scraping process, simply run:
+To run the scraper, execute the following command:

 bash

 node src/scraper.js

-The scraper will launch a headless browser (or a visible browser if configured) and navigate through the auction pages, collecting relevant data.
+The scraper will launch a browser (in headless or visible mode, based on configuration) and start collecting auction data.
+The scraped data will be saved in the data/ directory in JSON format.
-Output

-The scraped data will be stored in the data/ directory as a .json file.
-Each auction listing will be saved with details such as:

-    Auction title
-    Item description
-    Price (if available)
-    Auction end date
-    URL of the listing

 Sample Output

-A typical output format will look like this:
+The output JSON format will look like this:

 json